sakaki-/nspawn-gentoo-jitsi-meet/README.md

 vps ~ # apt-get update && apt-get install -y systemd-container bsdtar wget
 ```

+> You may need to use `libarchive-tools` in place of `bsdtar` in the above, depending on your OS version.

 Next, choose the init system you prefer, and then continue with either the [OpenRC](#openrc) or [systemd](#systemd) sections below.

 > Both deployments have identical functionality, so choose the init system you are more comfortable working with.